Menu

 What about your state pension?

 Your state pension is a lot simpler.
 There’s a complex process to determine whether or not your spouse or civil partner can inherit some of your state pension based on your individual built-up pensions and age.
-The government provides a tool to determine if any of your pension will carry over to your spouse.

 If you have no spouse or civil partner, that’s it; your state pension can’t carry over to other dependents.
 When you die, your state pension – if it doesn’t have some carry-over to your spouse – cuts off.